THE ULTIMATE GUIDE TO ALEXANDRITE ENGAGEMENT RINGS

 Finding Your Ring Size

 Finding your ring finger size is one of the first things to do.
 Many stores have ring sizers/finger gauges.
 These consist of metal rings on a round metal part in different ring sizes.
-Each ring sizer will look like a metal band with a number stamped on the band.
+Each ring sizer will look like a metal band with a number stamped on it.

 The most comfortable band will be your ring size.
-Please leave enough room for movement of your finger, weight fluctuations, and comfort for the design to be worn on the finger.
+Leave enough room for movement of your finger, weight fluctuations, and comfort for the ring to be worn at all times.
 A wider band may need to be sized up.
 There should be enough room so the ring can be worn comfortably all day long.

 1.Select either a piece of paper or a string